tommikarkas/cowsay-slackbot/README.md

   - BOT_NAME - Username of the bot (like: mansikkibot)
   - SLACK_BOT_TOKEN - Bot token

+- Optionals:
+  - COWPATH - You may change the path variable and include the seppo cowfile included in this repository

 ## Usage in Slack

 Bot responds with the text that was in the message when it is mentioned or a direct message is sent to it.